VirtualBrainLab/ephys-link/README.md

 # CLI Usage

+Ephys Link can be launched from the command line directly.
+This is useful for computers or servers without graphical user interfaces.

 Run the following commands in a terminal to start the server for the desired manipulator platform without the startup
 window: